Last Updated on May 4, 2022

 If you are just using the wreath indoors, it probably won’t matter much.

 I’m Greg, the owner of Greenfield Flower Shop, and the guy who created this website.
-I originally started it to share a few flower and plant how-to videos with good people like you.
-That’s it!
-That’s all. 🙂
+I originally started it to share a few flower and plant how-to videos in response to some of the questions I get asked frequently.

-With that said, I see a lot of opportunity in creating this site.
-Why not just be honest, right?
+With that said, I saw a lot of opportunity in creating a site like this.

-Please subscribe below, or click on the red button in the lower right-hand corner if you’d like to be updated about new videos as they become available.
-Rest assured, I will only send notification emails, and not promotional ones. 🙂
+Please subscribe below if you’d like to be updated about new videos as they become available.
+Rest assured, I will only send notification emails, and not promotional ones.